RHP-ZBC/RHP-ZBC.github.io/index.md

 ## Intro

-Welcome to Your Birthday Page, MSc H. Ren [1]
+Welcome to Your Birthday Page, MSc H. Ren [1].

 Congrats!
 You found this page that is dedicated to you!
-The author might be super happy...?
 If you are here for the passcode, please read through the page.
 <div align=center><img width = '350' height ='180' src ="cake.jpg"/></div>
 <!-- ![Image](https://github.com/RHP-ZBC/RHP-ZBC.github.io/blob/main/cake.jpg) -->
 <div align=center>Fig 1.
-Trace back the time to 2018 spring.</div>
+Trace back the time to 2018 spring.
+[2] </div>

 ## Background